After Your Job Interview

 - Four weeks after: If you’ve still heard nothing, we don’t encourage you to continue reaching out.
 Unfortunately, even if you were interviewed in person, employers have no obligation to inform you when or if you will no longer be considered.

-The staff at the Cawley Career Education Center is more than happy to talk with you about your interview experiences and help you develop and refine your interviewing skills.
+The staff at the career center is more than happy to talk with you about your interview experiences and help you develop and refine your interviewing skills.